This is part of a larger series of travel blogs describing all the best there is to see in Vietnam, starting in Hanoi, check it out!

 The small town of Sapa in the North West of Vietnam was hard to visit for a long time.
-This was also a reason why I was not able to visit this during an earlier visit.
-However a few years ago – co-funded by China – a massive highway has been constructed towards the Chinese border.
+This was also a reason why I was not able to visit during an earlier visit to Vietnam.
+However, a few years ago – co-funded by China – a massive highway has been constructed towards the Chinese border.
 Bringing the remote mountain city of Sapa a bit closer to the rest of the world.

-Still, when you arrive over high – and often misty – Sapa (and especially the surrounding villages) you are in a different world entirely – especially compared to the bustling Hanoi.
+Still, when you arrive over high – and often misty – Sapa (and especially the surrounding villages) you are in a different world entirely.
+Especially when compared to bustling Hanoi.

 Ways of exploring Sapa Valley

-As you can imagine, Sapa is the ideal base for trekkings through the surrounding rice fields and nature, which I certainly would recommend.
-However, we like to do things a bit different sometimes and we decided to rent a moped, which helped widen our radius significantly, explore more viewpoints and more remote villages.
-I would certainly advise doing the same, however, be sure to be a skillful driver as sometimes you will be driving on a road, but the next moment this road has turned into a whirling river… always turn around when not sure and/or not comfortable!
+As you can imagine, Sapa is the ideal base for trekkings through the surrounding rice fields and nature.
+This is the key activity here and I would highly recommend it!
+However, we like to do things a bit different sometimes so we decided to rent a moped!
+This helped widen our radius significantly, allowing us to explore more viewpoints and more remote villages.
+I would certainly advise doing the same!
+Do be sure to have the skills though!… As sometimes you will be driving on a road, but the next moment this road has turned into a whirling river… Always turn around when not sure and/or not comfortable!

 Sapa Valley at a glance

 Ok, regardless if you rent a moped, go for a trekking or (perhaps best) do both, you will be astonished by the rice fields, the breathtaking viewpoints, the mountains, the many waterfalls, and the friendly locals.
 We almost did not see them but some giant water buffalos were taking a bath in a ditch next to the road!
 I will shut up for a moment and just let the photos speak for themselves…

 Giving back to the local community